Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study: Challenges in health monitoring systems

 \subsubsection{The role of Semantic Web technologies}

 Ontologies appear to be particularly useful for the representation of contextual information, and majority of the selected systems reuse existing ontologies to do so.
 For instance, OWL-Time\footnote{\url{https://www.w3.org/TR/owl-time}}, an ontology that describes temporal properties of real-world objects such as sensors, is reused by a number of systems \cite{de_brouwer_mbrain_2022,mavropoulos_smart_2021,rhayem_semantic-enabled_2021,titi_ontology-based_2019,yu_semantic_2017}.
-Friend of a Friend (FOAF)\footnote{\url{http://xmlns.com/foaf/0.1}}, an ontology that describes people profiles, is also widely reused among the systems \cite{elhadj_do-care_2021,henaien_combined_2020,mavropoulos_smart_2021,reda_heterogeneous_2022,spoladore_ontology-based_2021,titi_ontology-based_2019,yu_semantic_2017}.
+Friend of a Friend (FOAF)\footnote{\url{http://xmlns.com/foaf/0.1}}, an ontology that describes people profiles, is also widely reused among the systems \cite{ammar_using_2021,garcia-moreno_systematic_2023} \cite{elhadj_do-care_2021,henaien_combined_2020,mavropoulos_smart_2021,reda_heterogeneous_2022,spoladore_ontology-based_2021,titi_ontology-based_2019,yu_semantic_2017}.
 Additionally, sensor ontologies, while not focused solely on contextual information, also include some aspects of context.
 For example, SAREF and SSN/SOSA ontologies include timestamps for sensor observations.
-Knowledge graphs can also be used to represent contextual information, as is done by Yu et al. \cite{yu_improving_2022}, who use a knowledge graph to capture patient profile data from health records.
-Table~\ref{context-table} summarises the contextual information included in the systems and indicates which types of contextual information are captured using Semantic Web technologies.
+Knowledge graphs can also be used to represent contextual information, as is done by Ammar et al. \cite{ammar_using_2021} and Yu et al. \cite{yu_improving_2022}, who use a knowledge graph to capture patient profile data from health records.
+Linked data is also useful for context awareness.
+For instance, Ammar et al. \cite{ammar_using_2021} use linked open data to access global knowledge from the web, including data relating to social determinants of health.
+Additionally, Martella et al. \cite{martella_semantically_2025} mention the possibility of using linked open data as a source of external information, although this is not implemented in the system.